 Exploring the different Rock Climbing Exercises

-Bodyweight Training vs. Weight Training
+Bodyweight Training and Weight Training

 There is one big distinction to make between the two types of climbing specific workouts that you can do at home: bodyweight training and weight training.

 Bodyweight training is something that everyone can do at home, and it is especially useful for targeting core strength and body tension.
 Exercises like planks and plank variations are essential for climbers.
 You can perform planks either in the top of a pushup position or on your forearms.
 Lift up an arm or a leg to increase difficulty.
 Marching planks are a great way to make these more interesting.

-And don’t forget about your legs!
+Lastly, don’t forget about your legs!
 Squats, especially pistol squats, can help to reinforce the strong lower body that climbers need, yet so often neglect.
 When doing a squat, keep your feet hip-distance apart and your back straight while bending at the knees and lowering until your legs are fully bent.
 Pistol squats, a more difficult squat variation, are performed with just one leg, so they are especially helpful for climbing movements like high-steps.

 If you do have weights at home, such as a pair of dumbbells or a barbell and plates, it is a great idea to incorporate weight training into your at-home fitness routine.
 Weight training can help target max strength, something that comes in handy especially when you are bouldering.
 Weights can naturally be professional training weights, but if you do not have these, you can use heavy books, filled water bottles, or anything that is comfortable and safe to hold while working out.